Pyenb/macOS-ISOs/README.md

 ## FAQ ❓

+### How to download the ISOs?

+> [!NOTE]
+> If you don't know what a torrent is, I would advise you to watch [this video](https://www.youtube.com/watch?v=OFswNCU5CKA) by `The Verge`.

+But to download the files themselves, you need a torrent client like [qBittorrent](https://www.qbittorrent.org/) to download the ISOs.
+Just remember that after you are done downloading them, you should seed them for a while to help others download them too.

 ### Who needs these ISOs?

 To create the ISOs, you need an existing macOS installation, which can be hard if you want to create a macOS VM.
 So these ISOs are for people who want to create a macOS VM, but don't have a macOS installation.
 (Like me)